spcl/HTSIM/README.md

 - ```Cable-Fail-Max-Percent```: Between 0 and 1, defines the maximum percentage of failing cables.
 - ```Cable-Fail-Percent-Per-Switch:```: If turned on the specified percentage applies per switch and not overall.
 - ```Only-US-CS-Cable::```: If turned on only US-CS cable will fail.
+- ```Cable-Fail-Duration```:  If turned on, the cable fails for the duration specified in "Switch-Fail-Duration-Time."
+- ```Cable-Fail-Duration-Time```: Defines how many picoseconds the cable fails if "Switch-Fail-Duration" is turned on.
 <br/><br/>
 - ```Cable-Worst-Case```: Simulates complete failure of a cable.
 If turned on, affected cables are failing with 80% probability uniformly between 0 and 5 minutes long, and with 20% probability geometrically (with parameter 0.1) between 5 and 60 minutes long.
 - ```Cable-Worst-Case-Start-After```: Defines after how many picoseconds the first cable fails.